emleddin/research-scripts/LICHEM-tools/README.md

 ## `qsm-energy-diagram.py`
 This script parses the QSM output file and creates figures of plots for the initial and final reaction coordinates.

+## `relative-energy-diagram.py`
+This script creates a relative energy diagram from a list of energies.
+Dimensions are scaled to the requested `out_width` and `out_height`, but the font size should be increased or larger output sizes.

 ## `regions-updater.py`
 This script defines a python class for `regions.inp` files.